TL;DR

 - Term Life Insurance: Provides cover for a fixed period (the 'term'), such as the length of your mortgage.
 It's typically the most affordable option and is ideal for covering specific liabilities that have an end date.

-- Family Income Benefit: Instead of a single lump sum, this policy pays out a regular, tax-free income to your family from the time of your death until the policy's end date.
+- Family Income Benefit: Instead of a single lump sum, this policy may pay out a regular, potentially tax-efficient income to your family from the time of your death until the policy's end date.
 This can be easier to manage than a large sum and helps replace your lost monthly salary.

-- Whole of Life Insurance: As the name suggests, this policy covers you for your entire life and guarantees a payout whenever you die.
-It's often used for legacy planning, such as covering a future Inheritance Tax bill or leaving a guaranteed inheritance.
+- Whole of Life Insurance: As the name suggests, this policy covers you for your entire life and may help provide a claim payment whenever you die.
+It's often used for legacy planning, such as covering a future Inheritance Tax bill or leaving a subject to terms inheritance.

 Here’s a simple comparison: